webpack/webpack-dev-server/examples/README.md

 - A description of what should happen when running the example.
 - A `wepack.config.js` file containing the `webpack` configuration for the example app.

+## API versus CLI

+API examples can be found in the `api` directory.
+These examples demonstrate how to access and run `webpack-dev-server` directly in your application / script.

+CLI exampes can be found in the `cli` directory.
+These examples demonstrate how to run `webpack-dev-server` from the command line in your console / terminal.

 ## Notes

 - Each example's `webpack` config is wrapped with `util.setup`; a helper function